binary-com/.github/profile/README.md

 Welcome to the GitHub organization of Deriv.com's Frontend Team!
 We are dedicated to building high-quality, user-centric web interfaces that offer the best experience for our users.
 Our projects range from small libraries to large-scale web applications.

 Our mission is to deliver outstanding user experiences through cutting-edge front-end technologies and innovative design.
-We mainly use React libraries and our focus is on creating responsive, accessible, and visually stunning interfaces that meet user needs with simplicity and elegance.
+We mainly use Javascript and React libraries and our focus is on creating responsive, accessible, and visually stunning interfaces that meet user needs with simplicity and elegance.

 ## Core Repos
 The main repos for the Deriv front-end team as pinned, are :